cpcitor/cpc-dev-tool-chain/README.md

 ### What is this?

-This is a portable toolchain for C/ASM development targetting the Amstrad CPC platform.
+This is a portable toolchain for C/ASM development targeting the Amstrad CPC platform.

 ### What does it do?